GeorgeVictorov/PostsWebScraper/README.md

 ## Overview

-This project is designed to scrape posts from various websites, store the scraped data in an SQLite database, and send the collected data to specified destinations via APIs.
+This project is designed to scrape posts from various websites, store the scraped data in SQLite database, and send the collected data to specified destinations via APIs.

 ## Features